dotnet/dotnet-monitor/documentation/configuration.md

 ## Diagnostic Port Configuration

-`dotnet-monitor` communicates via .NET processes through their diagnostic port.
+`dotnet monitor` communicates via .NET processes through their diagnostic port.
 In the default configuration, .NET processes listen on a platform native transport (named pipes on Windows/Unix-domain sockets on \*nix) in a well-known location.

 ### Connection Mode